bigmlcom/bigmler/docs/index.rst

 contains the prediction, its confidence, the node's distribution and the node's total number of instances.
 The default value for ``max-batch-models`` is 10.

-When using ensembles model's predictions are combined to issue a final prediction.
+When using ensembles, model's predictions are combined to issue a final prediction.
 There are several different methods to build the combination.
 You can choose ``plurality``, ``confidence weighted`` or ``probability weighted`` using the ``--method`` flag::